mds1/survivor-backend/README.md

-Designed for the ConsenSys Academy 2018 Developer Program Final Project.
+NFL Survivor Decentralized Application, backend.
 The frontend code can be found [here](https://github.com/mds1/survivor-frontend)

 # NFL Survivor Dapp
+## API Overview
 This is the server side of an NFL Survivor dapp.
 This code is deployed on [AWS Lambda](https://aws.amazon.com/lambda/) to act as an API for obtaining weekly game results.
 The server fits into the dapp architecture as follows:
 1. `Survivor.sol` uses [Oraclize](http://www.oraclize.it/) to reach out to this API
 2. The API performs the following steps: